gamemann/Steam-Link-Setup-And-Issues-On-Raspberry-Pi/README.md

 ```

 ### Systemd Service
-I used a simple systemd service to automatically start Steam Link on boot and also to reopen it if Steam Link closes (I would at times accidently close Steam Link with my controller).
+I use a simple `systemd` service to automatically start Steam Link on boot and also to reopen it if closed (I would accidently close Steam Link with my controller at times which became annoying since I'd need to manually start Steam Link again).

-`nano /etc/systemd/system/steamlink.service` and paste the following.
+Create a `steamlink.service` file in the `systemd` service's directory via `nano /etc/systemd/system/steamlink.service` and paste the following.

 ```bash
 [Unit]